ryan-lab-duke/gds-applications-site/book/labs/week3/assignment3.md

 # Assignment 3

-Download the data for the assignment from [here](https://www.dropbox.com/s/dnwdmk7feumk67s/graph.graphml?dl=0) and [here](https://www.dropbox.com/s/lyqa0gr85d2xkyu/oregon_cities.zip?dl=0).
-The first dataset is a full-featured `OSMnx`/`NetworkX` graph constructed from a shapefile of the [Oregon Highway Network](https://spatialdata.oregonexplorer.info/geoportal/details;id=1d255f740ff74774b236e0faf4d6c2e0).
-If you're interested, the shapefile was converted to a graph using the code [here](https://github.com/owel-lab/gds-applications-site/blob/main/book/labs/week3/convert_shp_to_multidigraph.ipynb).
-The second dataset is shapefile containing all cities in Oregon (as points).
+Download the data for the assignment from [here](https://prodduke-my.sharepoint.com/:f:/g/personal/jr555_duke_edu/EoXdTF5NaLxCrYIWMAOpzDgBoKoJ2LQkcTa0mE841lyi5w?e=KuHIAJ).
+There are two datasets in this folder.
+The first, `grahph.graphml`, is a full-featured `OSMnx`/`NetworkX` graph constructed from a shapefile of the [North Carolina primary and secondary road network](https://catalog.data.gov/dataset/tiger-line-shapefile-2023-state-north-carolina-primary-and-secondary-roads).
+If you're interested, the shapefile was converted to a graph using the code [here](https://github.com/ryan-lab-duke/gds-applications-site/blob/main/book/labs/week3/convert_shp_to_multidigraph.ipynb).
+The second, `tl_2019_37_place_centroids`, is a shapefile containing centroids of all **places** in North Carolina (i.e. as points).
+The Census Bureau defines a place as an incorporated city, town, village, or borough.

 ```{image} images/highway.jpg
 :width: 500px